 Charlotte is Duke Energy Carolinas territory, which matters for solar because Duke Carolinas offers retail-rate net metering.
 Excess power your panels generate gets credited to your bill at the same rate you pay for power you draw from the grid.
-For homeowners adding battery storage at the same time, the PowerPair program from Duke Energy adds a significant upfront incentive on top of that.
+For homeowners adding battery storage at the same time, the PowerPair program from Duke Energy adds up to $9,000 upfront when you install both together.

 Charlotte’s rapid growth has brought a mix of newer construction with favorable roof orientations and older neighborhoods like Dilworth and Plaza Midwood with more mature tree canopy.
 A shading analysis before sizing is worth the time in those areas.